samking314/FKVBackend/README.md

 # FKVBackend

-Actual functions located in the index.js file under the functions folder.
+Functions used are located in the index.js file under the functions folder.